Ashley Miller (screenwriter)

-Ashley Edward Miller (born March 16, 1971) is an American screenwriter and producer best known for his work on the television series Andromeda, Terminator: The Sarah Connor Chronicles, and Fringe.
+Ashley Edward Miller (born March 16, 1971) is an American screenwriter and producer best known for his work on the television series Andromeda, Terminator: The Sarah Connor Chronicles, Fringe, and Dota: Dragon's Blood.
 He also worked on the films Thor and X-Men: First Class.

 Personal life

 Born in Windber, Pennsylvania, Miller's family relocated, and he grew up in Gainesville, Virginia.
 He was a member of the first graduating class at Thomas Jefferson High School for Science and Technology.
 His first job out of college was as a middle school English teacher.
 He then went on to work for the United States Navy as an independent defense contractor.
 Miller eventually moved to California, starting his career as a writer on the television series Andromeda after meeting one of the series' producers.

 He is married and has one son.